ACML-Project/acml-model-report/docs/main.md

 \newpage

 # Preprocessing

  To prepare the data for training a text classification model, we applied a series of Natural Language Processing preprocessing steps.
 These steps were implemented in Python using the NLTK library and were designed to reduce noise, standardize the text, remove unnecessary variation and convert raw language into embeddings (the real-valued vectors consumed by the LSTM).

 ## Preprocessing pipeline:

-**1.Dataset Construction and Removing Duplicates:**
+**1. Dataset Construction and Removing Duplicates:**

 - Combined Fake.csv and True.csv datasets into `Create_Dataset`, added binary labels (0 = fake, 1=real).
 - Removed rows with empty text and removed duplicate articles.
 - Shuffled the resulting dataset.
 - Originally, we had 44 898 articles, after removing 6252 duplicates and 631 empty-text rows, we ended up with 38 646 articles.

-**2.Lowercasing and Data Cleaning:**
+**2. Lowercasing and Data Cleaning:**

 In Preprocessing.py, all text was converted to lowercase.
 Special characters, punctuation, and non-alphabetic symbols were removed via regex.

-**3.Sentence and Word Tokenization:**
+**3. Sentence and Word Tokenization:**

 Articles were split into individual sentences, and each sentence was further tokenized into words using NLTK's word_tokenize function.

-**4.Stopword Removal:**
+**4. Stopword Removal:**

 Common English stopwords (e.g., "the", "and", "in") were removed to eliminate low-value words.

-**5.Lemmatization:**
+**5. Lemmatization:**

 Remaining words were lemmatized to reduce each word to its base form (e.g., "running" becomes "run").

-**6.Special Tokens and Length Limitation:**
+**6. Special Tokens and Length Limitation:**

 We added an end of sentence token to each sentence.
 This helped the model recognize where sentences began and ended.
-After concatenating the title, subject and body tokens, each article was then condensed to a maximum length of 256 tokens.
+Each article was then condensed to a maximum length of 256 tokens.
 This was done to ensure that all inputs were the same length and to avoid exceeding memory constraints.

-**7.Vocabulary Filtering:**
+**7. Vocabulary Filtering:**

 We built a vocabulary from the cleaned tokens, keeping only tokens that occurred at least 3 times in the training dataset.
 Words not in the vocabulary were replaced with an `<unk>` (unknown) token.

-**8.Padding:**
+**8. Padding:**

 All token sequences were padded so that every article was the same length.
 This was necessary for batch processing and consistent input dimensions for the LSTM.

 We used NLTK for linguistic preprocessing (tokenization, stopword removal, and lemmatization)